 Master Phil avatar

-I’ve been thinking about that line for a long time.
-Because it captures something that took me years — as a slave first, then as a Master — to fully understand.
+This line captures the heart of the structure pillar.
 The desire for power exchange is one thing.
 Making it real, day in and day out, in a life that includes work and tiredness and Tuesday evenings in front of the TV — that’s another thing entirely.

 Structure is what bridges the gap.
 More specifically: the Master/slave relationship rituals and protocols that make the power exchange visible in daily life — not just during a scene, but in how an ordinary week runs.
 It’s the S in the STERA method — the framework I’ve developed for building lasting Master/slave relationships.